averyxlin/iPodify/SETUP.md

 # Stereogrid Setup Guide

 This project consists of a Django backend API and a Next.js frontend.
-To fix the 404 error you're experiencing, you need to run both servers.
+The API implements proper CRUD operations with unique constraints that prevent duplicate song titles within the same artist (Primary group), while allowing the same title across different artists and albums.

 ## Backend Setup (Django)